dmckinley3/dmit1508_1212-oa01/Lesson22-INNER_JOIN/inner-joins.md

 ```

-4. Select the Student full name, courseID's and marks for studentID 199899200.<br>
+4. Select the Student full name, Course ID's and marks for studentID 199899200.<br>

 ```sql